Get the Recipes

 We just keep cooking, stirring those curds, until the last traces of wetness disappear.

 The eggs come out drier (though hopefully not dry), with curds that don't necessarily all stick together.
 They should be fluffy, with a springy bite.
 Add ketchup if you must.

 Herbs, Vegetables, and Solid Add-Ins

 Once you've mastered your ideal scrambled eggs, you may start to wonder about adding cheese, herbs, or vegetables.

 For the most part, we want to add anything solid near the end, just before the eggs are done.
-That way the add-ins can be incorporated and warm up or melt without interfering with the eggs.
-Vegetables that release water, like mushrooms, should be cooked first, so that they've already released their water and are fully cooked through before going into the eggs.
+That way, the add-ins can be incorporated and warm up or melt without interfering with the eggs.
+Vegetables that release water, like mushrooms, should be fully cooked first, so that they've already released their water before going into the eggs.
 (If you don't want the color of your add-in to affect your eggs, remove 'em from the pan for a minute while you get the eggs cooked.)
-In the case of raw tomato, such as in Tex-Mex migas, your best bet is to pre-salt the diced tomato to draw out as much water as possible before adding them to the eggs.
+With raw tomato, such as in Tex-Mex migas, your best bet is to pre-salt the diced tomato to draw out as much water as possible before adding it to the eggs.

 Now go ahead: Make my egg.

 Your purchase on Amazon helps support Serious Eats.